lgalvao/maven-reference-en/README.md

 Maven: The Complete Reference

 Hello there.
 Maven: The Complete Reference in an asciidoc format.
-To edit asciidoc, use Emacs, use vi, use TextMate, use Notepad.
+To edit asciidoc, you can use any text editor.
 There's really just a single file you need to worry about:

 * book-mvnref.asciidoc